Meeting of Defence Ministers

 - The meetings will be chaired by the NATO Secretary General, Jens Stoltenberg.

 - The media programme will be available online closer to the event and provided to media representatives in the media centre.
-The meetings will start on Wednesday 12 February 2020 in the afternoon and will end on Thursday 13 February early afternoon.
-Pre-ministerial events (e.g. Secretary General’s pre-ministerial press conference) will take place on Tuesday 11 February 2020; more details will be announced at a later date.
+The meetings will start on Thursday 24 October 2019 in the afternoon and will end on Friday 25 October in the afternoon.
+Pre-ministerial events (e.g. Secretary General’s pre-ministerial press conference) will take place on Wednesday 23 October 2019; more details will be announced at a later date.

 - Media representatives not permanently accredited with NATO need to seek accreditation (detailed procedure outlined below).

-- The Accreditation Office, where badges can be picked up, will be located at the Main Entrance, NATO Headquarters, Boulevard Leopold III 1110.
-The opening hours are further below.
+- The Accreditation Office, where badges can be picked up, will be located at the Main Entrance, NATO Headquarters, Boulevard Leopold III 1110 Brussels.
+The opening hours are provided below.